kumaran1983/TweetApp/README.md

 3. Find the count of each unique hashtag.
 4. Pick the top 10 hashtags and return.

+###### HashTag extraction Assumption
+For extracting the hash tags have used the pattern #([a-z]+) provided in the skeleton code.
+This pattern will work for hashtags which only english characters.
+Will not match non english characters and numbers.
+Assumption made that hash tags contain only english characters.

+###### Tweet processing

 Size of the dataset passed to the API ?

 There are 2 approaches presented to process the tweets